7 Best Cities in Pennsylvania for Real Estate Investment

 Harrisburg

 Harrisburg is known for stability due to its large government employment sector and a growing healthcare sector.
-This provide a consistent and reliable tenant base.
+This provide consistent and reliable tenants.